Skip to Main Content

 400 Waterside Drive

 The sister development to the Icon residential tower, Gravity 400 is a six-story luxury building along Waterside Drive.
-The first of two large multifamily complexes from Marathon Development, Gravity broke ground in 2021 with completion expected in 2023.
+A Marathon Development project, Gravity moved in first tenants in fall 2024.
 The 273-unit building features extensive amenities and greenspace for residents in a prime downtown corridor close to the waterfront, Elizabeth River Trail and Main Street shops and businesses.
 Estimated at $50 million, the development will activate one of the central gateways into Downtown Norfolk.

 Fusion @ NEON